Wording + Etiquette

-Depending on the type of wedding, the wording on your invitations should match the form.
+Depending on the type of occasion, the wording on your invitations should match the form.
 For example, if you are having a traditional church wedding and formal dress is required, this should be reflected in the design and style of your invitation and formality of your wording.
-Less formal weddings can approach the design and wording with a more fun, relaxed and informal content.
+Less formal occasions can approach the design and wording with a more fun, relaxed and informal content.

 What to include on the invite

-Day, date, month, year and time of the wedding
+④ Day, date, month, year and time of the party

 Whilst we don't impose a limit on the number of words for each stationery item, please consider that too much wording and lots of headings will cramp the design and make the font size too small to read.